OfficeDev/office-js-docs-pr/docs/excel/index-2b.md

 # Excel Add-ins documentation

-With Excel add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Excel across multiple platforms, including Excel for Windows, Excel for the web, Excel for Mac, and Excel for iPad.
+With Excel add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Excel across multiple platforms, including on Windows, Mac, iPad, and in a web browser.
 Learn how to build, test, debug, and publish Excel add-ins.

 <ul class="panelContent cardsF cols cols2">
     <li>